 Table 12 shows the established year 2050 bridge targets for the NHS in the Region.
 These targets were established based on an evaluation of recent trends in bridge condition on the Region's arterial roadways and the recommendation in VISION 2050 related to maintaining or improving the condition of the Region's bridges on the arterial roadway system.
-Specifically, the targets for the NHS bridge performance measures were established based on the amount of existing bridge deck in good condition increase by 10 percent and the amount of deck area in poor condition decrease by 10 percent between
+Specifically, the targets for the NHS bridge performance measures were established based on the amount of existing bridge deck in good condition increasing by 10 percent and the amount of deck area in poor condition decreasing by 10 percent between 2017 (the base year of the data) and 2050 (the design year).
+Following the establishment of